KipletingEdwin/ip1/README.md

  * Access to internet
  ### Installation Process
  ****
-* Clone to thir repo : git clone kipletingedwin.github.io/ip1/
+* Clone to the repo : git clone kipletingedwin.github.io/ip1/
 * Unzip the downloaded files in a folder of choice.
 * Open the index file from the zipped file with any browser.
  ****